Azure/azure-sdk-for-net/sdk/cognitivelanguage/Azure.AI.Language.Conversations/README.md

 Other optional properties can be set such as verbosity and whether service logging is enabled.

 ### Analyze a conversation - Orchestration Project

-To analyze a conversation using an orchestration project, you can then call the `client.AnalyzeConversation()` just like the conversation project.
-But you have to cast the prediction to `OrchestratorPrediction`.
-Also, you have to cast the intent type into the one you need.
+To analyze a conversation using an orchestration project, you can call the `client.AnalyzeConversation()` method just like the conversation project.

 ### Orchestration Project - Conversation Prediction

 ```C# Snippet:ConversationAnalysis_AnalyzeConversationOrchestrationPredictionConversation
 string respondingProjectName = orchestrationPrediction.GetProperty("topIntent").GetString();
 JsonElement targetIntentResult = orchestrationPrediction.GetProperty("intents").GetProperty(respondingProjectName);